 Ah, Cleveland!
 Renowned for the Rock and Roll Hall of Fame, world leader in the manufacture of duct tape, home to some really good beer and some really bad teams.
-Sure, the Best Location in the Nation has the soon-to-be former Indians (still maddeningly mediocre, as my bride likes to put it) and the Cavs (lost LeBron to LA a few years ago, but maybe bouncing back), and the Browns.
+Sure, the Best Location in the Nation has former Indians and the Cavs and the Browns.
 And maybe this is the year…

 Add to that impressive string of achievements one more jewel: Cleveland gave the United States its first small claims court in 1913.
 The People’s Court was not far behind.

-Small claims courts exist in every state of the country, informal courts of very limited jurisdiction (awards of a few hundreds or few thousands of dollars), places where lawyers and formality are rare indeed.
+Small claims courts exist in every state of the country, informal courts of very limited jurisdiction (awards of a few hundred or few thousand dollars), places where lawyers and formality are rare indeed.
 It was to just such a place that Mr. Iny dragged Mr. Collom.
 It seems the roots of Mr. Collom’s tree were breaking up the walls of his neighbor’s garage.
-Now, any fan of the Massachusetts Rule would have told the neighbor to get out there with a shovel and ax, and cut the offending roots at the property line.
+Now, any fan of the Massachusetts Rule would have told the neighbor to get out there with a shovel and ax and cut the offending roots at the property line.
 Self-help is, after all, as American as … well, as the Massachusetts Rule.

 Of course, self-help doesn’t mean you can go onto your neighbor’s property, and it seems the homes and garages in this Long Island town were packed together like sardines.
 Mr. Iny couldn’t dig up the attacking roots without going onto Mr. Collom’s place, and we’re suspecting from the decision that these two guys were not the best of friends.
 So Mr. Iny took him to court.